This post may contain affiliate links. Please read my disclosure.

 - The spice level can be adjusted depending on the spiciness of the gochujang you purchase.

-- Add in chopped cabbage and/or shredded carrots to the stir fry;
+- Add in chopped cabbage and/or shredded carrots to the stir fry.

 - Gochujang can be purchased in mild all the way to very hot versions.
 Buy according to your spice preference.

-Learn how to season a wok!
+Learn how to season a wok if this is your first time using a wok!

 To make this recipe vegan, omit the the fish cake and substitute the dashi powder and water with either just the water or a vegetable broth.
+You also want to check the ingredients for the gochujang to ensure there are no fish products used.

 Frequently Asked Questions